 Cognitive Skills Training for Students with Learning Disabilities

 Traditional support for students with learning disabilities has addressed three primary pillars: accommodation, modification of the curriculum, and strategies.
 Cognitive skills training is coming to be recognized as the fourth pillar – one that improves the functioning of underlying learning skills.
-Join us as we explore the science and practicalities of cognitive skills training and the outcomes for students.
+Join us as we explore the science and practicalities of cognitive skills training (brain training programs) and the outcomes for students.

 This webinar is designed for a broad audience including educators, clinicians, parents and advocates for children with learning disabilities.

 If you have questions or need additional information on anything we discussed in this webinar, please email firstname.lastname@example.org.

 After you have watched this webinar, you can request a certificate of participation.